 So What’s The Truth?

-Firstly, industry experts predict that by the year 2025 we will have become a fully mobile, connected and collaborative workforce.
-Quite a bold statement and the underlying problem with this is connectivity.
+“Industry experts predict that by the year 2025 we will have become a fully mobile, connected and collaborative workforce.
+Quite a bold statement and the underlying problem with this is connectivity.”

 Many companies simply do not have the required bandwidth to give them the performance they are looking for.
-Ethernet Fibre leased lines provide that platform by offering “always on” connectivity with 24/7 support, 100% service level agreement SLA and good turnaround times on faults so are becoming more popular than ever due to the fact they can future proof any business.
+Ethernet Fibre leased lines provide that platform by offering “always on” connectivity with 24/7 support, 100% service level agreements (SLA) and good turnaround times on faults so are becoming more popular than ever due to the fact they can future proof any business.

 Every year, different carriers win different awards to celebrate who is best in their field.
 In all honesty, i think this is purely down to who put the most business on the board.
-As of January 2016, BT just won the “wooden spoon” award for the worst customer service in Britain!
+Back in January 2017, BT had just won the “wooden spoon” award for the worst customer service in Britain!

 A simple search on Google for reviews of these companies usually answers a lot of the questions for you.
 I honestly believe their is not simply a number one company out there.
 They all share the number 1 spot really due to the fact the they all use each others services and are selling the same product and a leased line is pretty much a bullet proof product anyway.

-99.9999% of the time, the problem is sorted before it reaches the customers end.
+99.999% of the time, the problem is sorted before it reaches the customers end.
 With 24/7 support as standard, if you run into a problem then that is where customer support enters the fray.
-We have a 2 hour response, 4 hour fix agreement in place which is the best in the business.
+We have a 1/2 hour response, 4 hour fix agreement in place which is the best in the industry..

 This is a great question.
 The simple answer is usually location based, but delve a little deeper and greed is usually the winner.
 So with regards location, if you are in a field and the only provider in your area is Virgin for example then 9 times out of 10 you will get better pricing with Virgin than BT leased lines because they are the only carrier who can provide in that area.